AS & A Level Mathematics

 MEI: MEI is an independent charity committed to improving mathematics education and is also an independent UK curriculum development body.
 Any income generated through our work is used to support the teaching and learning of mathematics.

-FMSP: The Further Mathematics Support Programme (FMSP) is supported by the Department for Education and managed by Mathematics in Education and Industry (MEI), an independent educational charity.
+AMSP: The Advanced Mathematics Support Programme (AMSP) is supported by the Department for Education and managed by Mathematics in Education and Industry (MEI), an independent educational charity.

 STEM Learning: STEM Learning is the largest provider of STEM education and careers support to schools, colleges and other groups working with young people across the UK.
 Supported by a unique partnership of Government, charitable trusts and employers, the Network is dedicated to raising young people’s engagement and achievement in STEM, and increasing the numbers of young people progressing in STEM studies and STEM-related careers.